mobilespace/Season2/README.md

 Since then, I have have been doing a lot of cross-platform mobile development with React Native and have mostly good things to say about it.
 Most notably I maintain the popular [React Native Elements](https://github.com/react-native-training/react-native-elements) repo which is [the most starred UI Toolkit](https://native.directory/stars) for React Native.
 Additionally you can see some of my other React Native work [here](https://github.com/Monte9?utf8=%E2%9C%93&tab=repositories&q=react+native&type=&language=javascript).

-Recently, a few students @ SF State expressed an interest in learning React Native, and that made me decide to do MobileSpace Season 2.
+Recently, a few students at SF State expressed an interest in learning React Native, and that made me decide to do MobileSpace Season 2.
 And this time I would be teaching React Native instead of iOS development.

 ### Why React Native?